google-area120/orion-radsec/README.md

 # Orion Radsecproxy docker setup

-For more information about Orion Wifi, click [here](https://orion.google).
+For more information about Orion Wifi, click [here](https://orion.google) or visit the [Orion Wifi Help Center](https://support.google.com/orion-wifi).

 In order to deploy Orion Wifi, you must either have a wireless controller that supports native Radsec or deploy a Radsec proxy.
 Orion Wifi provides the